Jean Segura Player Props: Marlins vs. Cardinals

-The Miami Marlins, including Jean Segura (.361 batting average in his past 10 games), take on starter Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Monday at 7:45 PM ET.
+The Miami Marlins, including Jean Segura (.342 batting average in his past 10 games), take on starting pitcher Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.

-In his last appearance, he went 1-for-4 with a double and two RBI against the Orioles.
+He had a hitless showing in his most recent game (0-for-4) against the Cardinals.

 Jean Segura Game Info & Props vs. the Cardinals